Lemonaire/tgBot/README.md

 Defined some bot commands.
 1. orz command.
 Everyone except lemon could be orzed by using this command.
 2. ping command.
 Make sure that the bot is working.
-3. report_orz_lemon_text command.
+3. <del>report_orz_lemon_text command.
 When the group members try to orz lemon, lemon could use this command to report the text.
-Then the text will be inserted into the database, so that it will be detected automatically next time.
+Then the text will be inserted into the database, so that it will be detected automatically next time.</del>
 4. mute.
-Lemon can use this command to mute one of the chat members for five minutes.
+Lemon can use this command to mute one of the chat members for five minutes, though it seems to be useless.

 ### config.js
 Defined the configuration.